Our How to Address Wedding Invitations Guide addresses not only wedding invites but also save the dates notes.

 A couple of pieces of candy, a salty snack, a hand-written note of thanks, or an adult beverage are nice touches.
 Anything that strikes your fancy and will be enjoyed by your guests.

 How to Address Save the Dates

 If you get really creative, you can print and send Save the Date magnets that guests can keep on their refrigerators.
-An alternative to this are stickers that can be placed in a guest’s calendar.
-There are many couples that are deciding to go paperless and send out an email save the date.
+An alternative to this is stickers that can be placed in a guest’s calendar.
+Many couples are deciding to go paperless and send out an email save-the-date.
 This also gives guests the option to respond to the date.

 When to Mail Save the Dates

 Save the Date notices should be sent six to ten months before the wedding date if it is a “local” wedding.
 For destination weddings, Save the Date cards can be sent up to a year in advance.
 This gives guests plenty of time to plan for the event.
 You for time off or put some savings together.